 The promotion area consists of the following 8 squares: a6, h6, a5, h5, a4, h4, a3 and h3.

 The border area consists of the following 12 squares: c8, d8, e8, f8, c7, f7, c2, f2, c1, d1, e1 and f1.

 White's starting area consists of the following 4 squares: c1, d1, e1 and f1.
 Symmetrically, Black's starting area consists of c8, d8, e8 and f8.

-The following diagram displays the waiting area with red markers, the promotion area with green markers, White's starting area with white markers and Black's border area with black markers.
+The following diagram displays the waiting area with red squares, the promotion area with green squares, the border area with blue squares, White's starting area with light blue markers and Black's starting area with dark blue markers.

 A Guarda moves as a Chess king.
 A Guarda cannot capture anything.

 All pieces except Guardas are gambling pieces.
 Unlike the gambling pieces, a Guarda can live on all 64 squares, freely entering and exiting the playing area and the waiting area.
 However, we will explain below that the guarding power of a Guarda is only existent when the Guarda is in the playing area.

 We next explain how to make a move with one of your gambling pieces within the playing area.
 First point at the specific gambling piece within the playing area that you want to move, or name the square that they are currently occupying.
 Then pick up one die, depending on the type of piece: